In the latest episode of the Soccer Life Balance podcast, Pete gives his thoughts on the “epidemic” that is killing youth soccer.

 Give them an “out” – Even though they may never take it, giving kids a visible way out of something can be an antidote to burnout.
 This can come with some stipulations such as finishing out the season/year but the message should be clear “if you don’t want this anymore, that’s ok.”

 Renew the contract – This may seem like the same thing as giving them an escape route but it’s not.
 Kids do not process things in the same way as adults.
-Even though they may know that the can get out if they want to, they may not evaluate that “want” regularly.
+Even though they may know that they can get out if they want to, they may not evaluate that “want” regularly.
 At the end of the season AND before the next, check in to make sure that they want to continue.

 Align the goals – “I love soccer/football/hockey/badminton/etc.” may mean something completely different to your child than it does to you.
 Make sure that the goals that you and your child have for the sport are aligned.
 If you’re thinking, “college scholarship” and they are thinking, “I love hanging out with my friends and the games” that disconnect is going to cause friction at some point.
-There’s always room for changing course but if parents and kids are pointed in different direction, problems may arise.
+There’s always room for changing course but if parents and kids are pointed in different directions, problems may arise.

 Find the model – If your youth athlete has expressed an interest in play at some higher level whether it is high school, club, academy, college or professional.
 Find someone who is at that next step and talk to them about what it takes to get there.
 Do not try to jump steps.
 Your 8 year old does not need to understand the training regimen of a professional athlete.
 Most young players would say that they want to go pro.
 That’s not the question in the beginning.
 The relevant question in the beginning is do they want to practice when no one tells them to?